Carbon-izer Presents Interstate 35 in Austin

 This Academy opened in June 2002 on the site of a former truck stop, the Austin Truck Terminal.
 It opened in 1965 as one of the very first truck stops in the Austin area (the first one was the Big Wheel Truck Stop).
 While this description of the truck stop is a bit inaccurate (not yet built in the 1950s, but alive and well in the 1970s), it does seem to line up mostly with what can be found in newspapers and official records.
 The restaurant inside, Burba's, is mentioned in a 1982 issue of the Austin Chronicle dedicated to restaurants (describing 24 hour outlets).
 In researching this truck stop, one of the somewhat darkly humorous stories in the Burba's era details the story of a trucker who was shot in the neck, and instead of going into the restaurant for help, he decided to order a cup of coffee instead, which the cook did not serve to him, given how bad his condition was.

-Tricolor Auto / 7417 N. Interstate Hwy.
+7417 N. Interstate Hwy.
 35

-This small used car dealership was Capitol Kia Preowned from 2006 to early 2010s.
+Tricolor Auto was Capitol Kia Preowned from 2006 to early 2010s.
 Until around 2003, it was a go-kart track, originally Malibu Grand Prix when it first opened in the late 1970s, then Funwerks in its final years.

 In 2005, you can see cars parked around the former go-kart track (used as an impromptu parking lot) and in 2008 most of the go-kart track was removed for construction of a Restaurant Depot.
 Portions of the former track can be seen between Restaurant Depot and Tricolor Auto.
+Tricolor Auto (as a chain) filed for Chapter 7 liquidation in 2025.
+(It was still listed as being open as of this writing).

 7211 N. Interstate Highway 35